 In any case, competition among different internet-based platforms is more complex than just provider-specific ecosystems competing among them.
-As seen in the analysis done in this chapter, some elements from one actor can be used and are used in the ecosystem controlled by another actor, as it is the case for Google Search, Chrome, Edge or the Office suite.
+As seen in the analysis of this chapter, some elements from one actor can be used and are used in the ecosystem controlled by another actor, as it is the case for Google Search, Chrome, Edge or the Office suite.

 ECS providers are a very different type of actor, as they are located at the network layer in between the client and the server side, providing electronic communications services.
 In general, ECS providers have not extended their reach to elements in the client side nor in the server side.
 Some of them are providing attention-intensive applications based on pay-TV that are in many occasions bundled with electronic communications services.
 ECS providers may also provide hosting and CDN services, but at the moment these actors are not key players on these markets.
 That does not imply that there are no points of friction with other actors, and especially some of the main actors analysed in this chapter.

-Many platform providers are deploying their own physical infrastructure, such as CDNs or cloud computing servers, as well as network infrastructure, such as submarine cables, as alternatives or in addition to the infrastructure provided by ECN operators.
+Many CAPs are deploying their own physical infrastructure, such as CDNs or cloud computing servers, as well as network infrastructure, such as submarine cables, as alternatives or in addition to the infrastructure provided by ECN operators.
+While in some cases it can also be provided to third parties, the infrastructure deployed by CAPs is often aimed at carrying their own traffic.
+In this way, they are currently not directly competing, but rather complementing the infrastructure of ECN operators.